ialbluwi/11102-f25/lessons/functions2.md

 print(a, b, result)
 ```

-Note that there are four variables in the program:
+Note the following four different variables in the program:
 - The `a` and `b` that are **_local_** to the function.
 These are created when the function is called and are destroyed when the function ends.
 - The `a` and `b` that are defined in the **_global_** frame (after the function).